 If your PAH gets worse, your doctor might suggest new or different treatments.
 Don’t hesitate to ask your doctor any questions about their recommendations or the potential side effects of PAH medications.

 The lungs and heart work together to keep the body healthy.
-Knowing how PAH and PAH medications affect these essential organs can help you make informed decisions about your health, manage symptoms, and work with your healthcare providers to improve your quality of life.
+Knowing how PAH and PAH medications affect these essential organs can help you talk with your healthcare providers, manage symptoms, and make decisions that may improve your quality of life.

 On myPHteam, people share their experiences with pulmonary hypertension, get advice, and find support from others who understand.